National Lampoon's Pledge This!: Production

-Principal photography began in early 2004 in Miami, Florida before Hilton started filming her theatrical debut House of Wax.
+Principal photography began in early 2004 in Miami, Florida, before Hilton started filming her theatrical debut House of Wax.
 Filming finished later that same year and a trailer was released on the film's official website.
 However, producers wanted Pledge This! to have an R-rating, which would allow more nudity in the film.
 Hilton disagreed with the proposal.
 More scenes with nudity were shot, thus pushing the film back to mid-2005.

 Post production was finalized at World Entertainment - LA in Los Angeles by Edward Oleschak.

 Due to the hurricanes that hit Florida in 2005, filming was delayed and then ultimately moved.
 This pushed the movie back to early 2006.
-Fans were confused that the trailer had proclaimed this film as "Paris Hilton's film debut" yet she had already appeared in 2005's House of Wax.
+Fans were confused that the trailer had proclaimed this film as "Paris Hilton's film debut" when she had previously appeared in 2005's House of Wax.
 Finally in spring of 2006, it was announced that National Lampoon's Pledge This! would be released as an unrated DVD on December 19, 2006.
 It was also released on a rated R edition.
-Hilton missed the premiere of the movie in protest to the addition of the aforementioned nude scenes.
-Hilton said, "I was so angry I snubbed my own premiere."
+Hilton did not attend the film's premiere in protest of the addition of aforementioned nude scenes, saying, "I was so angry I snubbed my own premiere."
 In August 2008, Worldwide Entertainment Group Inc. sued Hilton in the Miami District Court, alleging she did not honor her contractual agreement to provide "reasonable promotion and publicity" for the film.

 Critical reception

-Pledge This! has a 0% approval rating on Rotten Tomatoes based on 6 reviews, with an average score of 2.06 out of 10.
+Pledge This! has a 0% approval rating on review aggregator Rotten Tomatoes based on 6 critical reviews.
+Heather Boerner of Common Sense Media rated it 1 star out of 5, writing that "this film treats everyone in it in a derogatory fashion."
+Felix Gonzales Jr. of DVDReview.com called the film "another steaming pile of excrement to be cut loose from the bowels of National Lampoon," and stated that it is "the latest example of everything that is wrong with contemporary comedy, the youth film, Hollywood commercialism, the power of celebrity, and the direct-to-DVD market."
+Brian Orndorf of DVD Talk called Pledge This! "a simple serving of dumb comedy, hitting up all the highlights of the American Pie brand name and other gross-out comedies (Van Wilder is also a strong influence) to construct something loose and breezy to hand some nudity on."